Have You Renewed Your LOC Membership?

 2019 Lincoln Homecoming at Lincoln Motor Car Heritage Museum

-The 2019 Lincoln Homecoming will be held August 6-8t at the Lincoln Motor Car Heritage Museum & Research Center.
+The 2019 Lincoln Homecoming will be held August 9-11 at the Lincoln Motor Car Heritage Museum & Research Center.
 The event will be hosted by the Road Race Lincoln Register.
 The RRLR keeps alive the memory of Lincoln's winning performances in the PanAmericana Road Races of the early 1950s.
-Already named as a featured speaker is Gale Haldeman, retired Ford designer, who was in involved with the design of several Ford and Lincoln automobiles, most notably the Mustang.
+Featured speakers for the weekend are Gale Haldeman, retired Ford designer, who was in involved with the design of several Ford and Lincoln automobiles, most notably the Mustang, as well as Chuck Stevenson Jr., whose father, Chuck Stevenson Sr, was one of the champion Lincoln drivers in the PanAmericana Mexican Road Races in the 1950s.
 During the weekend there will be several driving tours as well as special evening events.
-Watch this space as the museum's web site for additional information as it becomes available.
+Watch this space as well as the museum's web site for additional information as it becomes available.

 2018 Annual Meeting at Hershey